How Much Does YouTube Pay in 2021? Statistics and Examples

 Once you have your AdSense account ready, you should link it to your YouTube account.
 This will help you to turn on your account monetization.

 Here’s the deal:

 To enable ads on your YouTube videos, you are required to agree to Google’s ad revenue share, which is a 32/68 split for all YouTube content creators, meaning that for every $100 advertiser pays, Google keeps $32 and you get the remaining $68.

-Also, you should know that you can direct deposit your earnings only when you have collected more than $100 in your AdSense account.
+You should also know that you can directly deposit your earnings only when you have collected more than $100 in your AdSense account.

 Secondly, there are two parameters determining your ad revenue on YouTube that you should consider:

 - CPC (Cost per Click) – the number of Advert clicks.
 Approximately generates $2 – $5/1000 views.
 It means that you get paid every time a viewer clicks on the link to the advertisers’ site or watch the video past the ‘5 seconds skip to video’ time.

 - CPM (Cost per Thousand Impressions) – the number of advert views (or views your monetized video gets).
 Approximately $0.18 per click.